Brazil v Germany (2014 FIFA World Cup): Aftermath

 The Brazil senior team did not play a match at the Estádio Mineirão again until a 3–0 win over Argentina in a World Cup qualifier in November 2016.

 Brazil and Germany's next meeting in a major tournament was two years later when their under-23 teams faced each other in the gold medal match of the 2016 Summer Olympics' men's tournament at the Maracanã as Rio de Janeiro hosted the Games.
-Both opposing coaches — Rogerio Micale for Brazil and Horst Hrubesch for Germany — downplayed the fact that the gold medal match was a rematch of the World Cup semifinal, but some fans viewed the Olympic final as a chance for revenge and redemption.
-Brazil won 5–4 on penalties to win their first Olympic football gold medal after the match finished 1–1 after both normal time and extra time, with Neymar scoring the winning penalty.
+Both opposing coaches — Rogério Micale for Brazil and Horst Hrubesch for Germany — downplayed the fact that the gold medal match was a rematch of the World Cup semi-final, but some fans viewed the Olympic final as a chance for revenge and redemption.
+Brazil won on penalties to win its first Olympic football gold medal after the match finished 1–1 after both normal time and extra time, with Neymar scoring the winning penalty.

-The next time Brazil and Germany faced each other again at senior level after the 2014 World Cup was a friendly at the Olympiastadion in Berlin on 27 March 2018; Brazil won 1–0 on a first half goal from Gabriel Jesus.
+The next time Brazil and Germany faced each other again at senior level was a friendly at the Olympiastadion in Berlin on 27 March 2018; Brazil won 1–0 on a first half goal from Gabriel Jesus.

+Almost 12 years after the match, on 14 June 2026, Germany would win another World Cup match by the same score, this time at their first match of the 2026 World Cup against Curaçao at the NRG Stadium in Houston, Texas, United States.

 In Brazil, the result, "7–1" (sete a um), has become a metaphor for a devastating and crushing defeat, while "Goal for Germany" (gol da Alemanha) is used as an exclamation after a mishap.

+The phrases "Todo dia um novo 7 a 1" (Every day a new 7–1) and "Todo dia um 7 a 1 diferente" (Every day a different 7–1) became widely used in Brazil to symbolize that something judged to be very bad or negative just happened or is currently happening.